It’s all your fault Barnbougle Dunes!

 I had read that seventeen is a tough hole, but today it played more like a monster!

 Wow, what an incredible experience!
 Barnbougle Dunes is golf at its absolute best!
-With some of the greatest golf holes in the world, it is a must-play and belongs on every golfer’s bucket list!
+With some of the greatest golf holes in the world, it is one of the wonders of the golfing world and belongs on every golfer’s bucket list!
 To be able to play courses like this is the reason why we travel to the ends of the earth.
 Hell, Barnbougle is why we golf.
 Period!

 We had much more wind than our day at Lost Farm.
 With the wind blowing off our hats every other hole, not to mention tipping over our trolleys, at times we found it difficult to concentrate.
 But the sun shined bright and kept us warm in our short sleeve shirts.

-As we finished playing Barnbougle Dunes and stood there marveling at one of the wonders of the golfing world, we couldn’t help but think that our dream had come true!
+As we finished playing Barnbougle Dunes and stood there in amazement, we couldn’t help but think that our dream had come true!
 It is courses like Barnbougle that made our decision to bring our clubs worth every struggle!
 We are living proof that golfers will drag their clubs to the ends of the earth to play spectacular golf.
 Even if they only have a couple of t-shirts!